Dev-Chinwe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 13. Task 12: To create a script that prints all possible combination of two letters
 14. Task 13: To create a script that prints a number with two decimal places
 15. Task 14: To create a script that converts number from base 10 to base 16
+16. Task 15: To create a script that encodes and decodes text using rot13